Buttery, rich and perfectly sweet, this easy to make Caramel Frosting is perfect for cupcakes, layer cakes or midnight treats!

 Caramel is sweet, buttery, creamy and best of all, a bit salty.
 With a bit of experimenting and a whole lot of taste testing, I found that caramel makes for the BEST buttercream ever!

-Here are a few tips to ensure the BEST buttercream EVER!
+Here are a few tips to ensure the BEST frosting EVER!

 Don’t Rush the Butter!